MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 | `/MT` | DLL | Yes | *`clang_rt.asan_dbg_dll_thunk-{arch}`* | None
 | `/MD` | Either | Yes | *`clang_rt.asan_dbg_dynamic-{arch}`*, *`clang_rt.asan_dbg_dynamic_runtime_thunk-{arch}`* | *`clang_rt.asan_dbg_dynamic-{arch}`*

-The following diagram shows how the ASan library was linked for various compiler options before Visual Studio 2022 17.7 preview 3:
+The following diagram shows how the ASan library was linked for various compiler options before Visual Studio 2022 17.7 Preview 3:

-:::image type="complex" source="media/asan-library-linking-previous-versions.png" alt-text="Diagram of how the ASan runtime dll was linked prior to Visual Studio 2022 preview 3."
+:::image type="complex" source="media/asan-library-linking-previous-versions.png" alt-text="Diagram of how the ASan runtime dll was linked prior to Visual Studio 2022 Preview 3."
 The image shows four scenarios for linking the ASan runtime library.
 The scenarios are for /MT (statically link the runtime), /MTd (statically link the debug runtime), /MD (dynamically link the redist at runtime), /MDd (dynamically link the debug redist at runtime).
 For /MT, my_exe.exe has a statically linked copy of the ASan runtime. my_dll.dll links to the ASan runtime in my_exe.exe.
 For /MTd, the diagram is the same except it uses the debug statically linked ASan runtime.
 For /MD, both my_exe.exe and my_dll.dll link to the dynamically linked ASan runtime named clang_rt.asan_dynamic-x86_64.dll.
 For /MDd, the diagram is the same except my_exe.exe and my_dll.dll link to the debug ASan runtime named clang_rt.asan_dbg_dynamic-x86_64.dll.
 :::image-end:::